54 cars involved in Chicago crash; 14 injured

 Officials said 54 vehicles were involved in the crash on the inbound Kennedy Expressway at North Avenue.
 Fourteen people, all adults, were injured in the crash, fire officials said.
 Their conditions were not serious.

-Authorities shut down the expressway at North Avenue as they clean up the crash.
+Authorities shut down the expressway at North Avenue for more than three hours to clean up the crash.

 The crashes occurred as light snow was falling in the area, which could have created slippery conditions leading to the crashes.